 During the financial year under review, one (1) Committee meeting was held and attended by all of its members.
-The RC reviewed and recommended to the Board, the remuneration for the Executive Directors of the Company and all the Independent Non-Executive Directors' fees, including the fees for the two (2) Independent Non-Executive Directors, for shareholders' approval at the Company's Annual General Meeting.
+The RC reviewed and recommended to the Board, the remuneration for the Executive Directors of the Company and all the Independent Non-Executive Directors' fees, including the fees for the three (3) Independent Non-Executive Directors, for shareholders' approval at the Company's AGM.

-Directors and Senior Management Remuneration
+Directors and Senior Management's Remuneration

-The Board has formalised Remuneration Policy for Directors and Senior Management on 6 April 2018 which determine the level of remuneration package of Directors, CEO and Senior Management.
+The Board has formalised a Remuneration Policy for Directors and Senior Management on 6 April 2018 which determine the level of remuneration package of Directors ,CEO and Senior Management.

-Remuneration components for CEO, Executive Directors and Senior Management fixed salary are determined according to:
+Remuneration components for the CEO, Executive Directors and Senior Management fixed salary are determined according to:-